-Independent insurance agents like McClain Insurance do more than just live in your community – we help support it.
-We do this in part through our McClain Insurance Community Champion Award, local event sponsorships, and our client referral program.
+As independent insurance agents, we do more than just live in your community – we help support it.
+We do this in part through our Share the Good client referral program.

-This year, our client referral program is better than ever.
-Tell friends and family about your good experience with McClain Insurance, and we pledge to pay it forward in our community.
-Here’s how it works…
+Tell friends and family about your good experience with McClain Insurance, and we pledge to pay it forward.
+Here’s how it works:

 Step 2.
 We make a $25 donation to our Charity of the Quarter – no strings attached.
-This year, we’re partnering with four family-focused organizations that serve our community in Everett, Washington:
+This year, we’re partnering with:

 The Everett Public Schools Foundation is near and dear to our hearts.
 McClain Insurance team members Caitlin Klosterman (Cascade High School) and Ashley Abrams (Jackson High School) grew up attending Everett Public Schools, and Claudia McClain is a long-time board member of their foundation.